Add Spectacular Color To

 Light

-most orchids in outdoor gardens do not need full sunlight.
+Most orchids in outdoor gardens do not need full sunlight.
 In fact, most do best in a bright area with indirect sunlight or sunlight through leaves of trees.
-Paphs prefer shaded areas.
-Whereas epidendrums and cymbidiums can get mostly full sun.
+Paphiopedilums prefer shaded areas.
+Cymbidiums like it less shade (but still some) and Epidendrums can get mostly full sun.

 Humidity

-Generally humidity is not a problem ingardens except in the Southeast region of the US where it is dry.
+Generally humidity is not a problem in oudside gardens except in the Southwest region of the US where it is dry.

 Temperature

-Most outside orchids need the temperature change between day and nught to help produce those fragrant flowers.
+Most outside orchids need the temperature change between day and night to help induce the flower spikes for flowers.
 This is the same when they are in-doors.
-Except cymbidiums which can withstand temps to almost freezing.
-Most orchids can remain outside as long as the night temps is about 50 degree F.
+Most orchids can remain outside as long as the night temperatures are about 50 degree F. (10 C.).
+Cymbidiums however, can withstand temperatures to almost freezing.

 Fertilizer